-- Saute – Heat up your Instant Pot on saute mode, and add about 2 tbsp of canola oil.
+- Saute – Heat up your Instant Pot on saute mode, and add about 2 tablespoon of canola oil.
 Add your beef to the Instant Pot and saute until brown.
 Flip and saute on the other side, then press Cancel on your Instant Pot.

 - Close and cook – Pour the sauce over the beef, and secure the lid, making sure the pressure release valve is closed.
 Set on Manual High and cook for 45 minutes.
 When done cooking, allow a natural release for 5-10 minutes, then do a quick release as to avoid over-cooking the meat.

 Making Your Coleslaw Topping

 What’s The Difference Between manual release & Natural Release?

 - A quick pressure release is when you turn the pressure release switch to the Venting position and let the steam release quickly when the cooking time is complete.
 You will want to make sure you use a oven mitt or dish towel when releasing the valve, as steam escapes quite rapidly and vigorously.

 - A natural pressure release is when you leave the pressure release switch in the sealed position when the cook time is complete.
 This lets the pressure release slowly over time.
 When the pressure is fully released, you’ll be able to unlock and release your lid.
 Either way though, your lid will not unlock until all the pressure has subsided, either via manual or natural release.